ethersito123/Tauro-TypeGEN-v1/MODEL_CARD.md

 ## Model Details

-Meta developed and released the Tauro family of large language models (LLMs), a collection of pretrained and instruction tuned generative text models in 8M Sizes.
+TauroLLM Research Company/Pablo Ywama developed and released the Tauro family of large language models (LLMs), a collection of pretrained and instruction tuned generative text models in 8M Sizes.
 The Tauro instruction tuned models are optimized for dialogue use cases and outperform many of the available open source chat models on common industry benchmarks.
 Further, in developing these models, we took great care to optimize helpfulness and safety.

-**Model developers** TauroLLM Research Company
+**Model developers** TauroLLM Research Company/Pablo Ywama

 **Input** Models input text only.